Drifter-Supremo/gorlea-todo-list/memory-bank/techContext.md

 ## Dependencies

 - See `package.json` for full list.
-- Key dependencies: next, react, typescript, tailwindcss, shadcn/ui, firebase, @google/generative-ai, date-fns, lucide-react.
+- Key dependencies: next, react, typescript, tailwindcss, shadcn/ui, firebase, openai, date-fns, lucide-react.

 ## Integration Notes

-- Project is currently in Phase 3: Gemini AI parsing integration, facing persistent 500 errors during real API integration attempts.
+- Project is currently in Phase 4: AI parsing integration with OpenAI's GPT-4.1-mini (completed core integration, pending optimistic UI updates and error toasts).
 - All Firestore CRUD, time picker, mobile/desktop UX, and edit/delete features are complete and live in main branch.
 - Documentation and memory bank files are up to date for AI or new developer handoff.
-- Firebase and Gemini API keys must be set in environment variables, checking both `NEXT_PUBLIC_GEMINI_KEY` and `GEMINI_API_KEY`.
+- Firebase and OpenAI API keys must be set in environment variables, using `OPENAI_API_KEY` and `OPENAI_MODEL`.
 - Firestore is the single source of truth for tasks.
-- AI parsing is handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', currently using a mock setup due to integration issues.
+- AI parsing is handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', using OpenAI's GPT-4.1-mini for natural language processing.
 - Email notifications use Firebase Extensions or custom Cloud Functions.